romeerez/orchid-orm/docs/src/guide/columns-types.md

 ## numeric

-As not all database numeric types can fit into JS number type, some types will be returned as a string.
+Because not every database numeric type can fit into JS number type, some types will be returned as strings.

+Numeric types can have [numeric operators](/guide/where.html#numeric-and-date-operators) in `WHERE` conditions.

 ```ts
 // signed two-byte integer